EOSgithub/linked-blog-starter-md/Lost Titans.md

 Feeding some of this brew to any of the Lost Titans - a single fruit is enough to make a batch large enough to cure all the Lost Titans.

-Followers of the Twin Titans may seek to steal this fruit to alleviate the mad mind of [[Lutheria]].
-If this occurs, make sure that the fruit is recoverable and not lost forever (have it turned into the brew already, with [[Lutheria]] having refused to drink it, believing herself perfect as she is).
+Followers of the Twin Titans may seek to steal this fruit to alleviate the mad mind of [[Remote Notes/Lutheria]].
+If this occurs, make sure that the fruit is recoverable and not lost forever (have it turned into the brew already, with [[Remote Notes/Lutheria]] having refused to drink it, believing herself perfect as she is).